bhurt/webbench/README.md

 The goal of these benchmarks is to get away from the hyper-tuned microbenchmarks that so fascinate certain geeks, and instead measure a real-world usage scenario.
 Specifically, the question we are pursuing is:

-> How financially expensive is it to run a REST API web server which wraps a database with production levels of data and load?
+> For various web development platforms, how financially expensive is it to run a REST API web server
+> which wraps a database with production levels of data and load?

 The way that we break this down is as follows: